mlwatzenboeck/RADIPOP/tutorials/README.md

 ### Ongoing
 - [ ] Freeze environment and add as [requirements.txt](requirements.txt)
+- [ ] Add a different segmentation model (trained on many patientes with severe and diverse liver problems)

+### Completed Column ✓
+- [x] Refactor and change to package
+- [x] Add `.yaml` files for the `pyradiomics` settigs and describe in more detail how to set `binWidth` ect.
-- [ ] Create pipeline
+- [x] Create pipeline
   - [x] Feature extraction as a tool.
   - [x] Hyperparameter search as a tool.
   - [x] Evaluation as a tool.
-  - [ ] Prediction as a tool (maybe publish trained model to huggingface, or similar)
+  - [x] Prediction as a tool (maybe publish trained model to huggingface, or similar)

-### Completed Column ✓
-- [x] Refactor and change to package
-- [x] Add `.yaml` files for the `pyradiomics` settigs and describe in more detail how to set `binWidth` ect.